List of Game of Thrones episodes: Season 8 (2019)

 Jon and Daenerys travel to Winterfell and learn the Army of the Dead has breached the Wall.
 Theon rescues Yara, then returns to Winterfell.
 Sam reveals to Jon that he is actually Aegon Targaryen.
 Jaime arrives at Winterfell, revealing Cersei will not help defeat the Army of the Dead.
 Jon reveals his Targaryen lineage to Daenerys, who wants it kept a secret.
 After a battle, Arya kills the Night King, destroying the Army of the Dead.
 With the Army of the Dead defeated, Daenerys turns her attention towards the Iron Throne.
 Euron's navy kills Rhaegal and captures Missandei, who is later executed by Cersei, enraging Daenerys, who, after her army takes King's Landing, destroys much of the city indiscriminately.
 Jaime kills Euron, while he and Cersei are killed in the destruction.
-Tyrion denounces Daenerys and is imprisoned for treason to await execution.
+Tyrion denounces Daenerys and is imprisoned for treason, awaiting execution.
 Jon, unable to stop Daenerys, is forced to kill her.
 Bran Stark is proclaimed king, allowing the North to secede as an independent kingdom.
 Bran appoints Tyrion as his Hand.
 Sansa is crowned Queen in the North, and Arya sails to find new lands.
-Jon is sentenced to the Night's Watch, and leads the Wildlings back north of the Wall.
+Jon is sentenced to the Night's Watch, and leads the wildlings back north of the Wall.